Maikelek/QuizApp/README.md

 # Quiz Application Readme

 Welcome to the Quiz Application!
 This application allows users to participate in quizzes, both with and without registration.
-Registered users can track their quiz history and statistics, while an administrator manages quizzes.
+Registered users can track their quiz statistics, while an administrator manages quizzes.

 ## Features